weaviate/weaviate-io/_includes/schemas/initial-capitalization.md

 :::info Capitalization
 Even though initial capitalization is not actually significant, code for Weaviate typically follows GraphQL conventions.
-Collection names should start with a capital letter and property names should start with a lowercase letter.
+Collection names should start with a capital letter.
+Property names should start with a lowercase letter.

 :::